-Training: Take the time to Socialize properly, Train, and Bond with your new puppy/dog.
-Review our website, or e-mail or call us, for what "The Right Steps" can offer you and your puppy or dog for Training (from Basic Training, Advanced Training, Specialty Fun Classes, K9 Nose Work (Scent Work), Private lessons, and much more).
+Training: Take the time to train (& bond) your puppy.
+Review our website, or e-mail or call us, for what "The Right Steps" can offer you and your puppy or dog for Training (from Basic Training, Advanced Training, Specialty Fun Classes, Private lessons, and much more).
 Keep your puppy and dog well socialized with people, animals, and different environments.
 Your goal should be to have a confident dog and well trained dog you can enjoy spending time with whether kicking back at home or taking out in public for a fun outing.

 Training Treats: Think Small/tiny pieces, healthy, and easy to break up for pup to eat quickly!
-From yummy to WOW YUMMY!